ALLSTATE SERVICE GROUP

 Increased water bill – may be a sign of leakages in underground pipelines.

 You do not need to tolerate foul sewer smells or half-flushed toilets even one more day.
-Our experienced technicians will get your plumbing issues solved right away.
-Call us today (702) 518-4720 to schedule site inspection for trenchless pipe repair or replacement works in Las Vegas and surrounding communities.
+Our experienced contractors will get your plumbing issues solved right away.
+Call us today at (702) 518-4720 to schedule trenchless sewer repair, replacement, and installation work in Las Vegas and surrounding communities.

 Benefits of Trenchless Sewer Replacement Technology

-Thanks to advancements in plumbing technology, Allstate Service Group offers trenchless pipe and sewer repair and replacement in Las Vegas and beyond.
+Thanks to advancements in plumbing technology, Allstate Service Group offers trenchless pipe and sewer repair, installation, and replacement in Las Vegas and beyond.

 - Less destructive, no property damage compared to the traditional method

-- Higher quality replacement materials allowing increased water flow
+- Higher quality replacement materials allow increased water flow

 - Deduced timing of repairs and replacement